equaih-lab/equaih-lab.github.io/_pages/about.md

 We aim to bridge technology and healthcare with integrity and inclusivity.

+### Join Our Lab
+We are actively hiring research students/ assistants at various levels, postdocs*, and welcoming collaborators.
+If you are a student or postdoc interested in joining us, please send your CV and cover letter when reaching out through <a href='mailto:hkwak30@emory.edu'>this</a>.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.